Exclusive: The NBA Player, the Congressman and the Epstein Files

 And I lost my seat because of

-I took over for Arnold Schwarzenegger as head of the President's Council, along with Florence Griffith Chainer, a joiner, the President's Council on Physical Fitness and Sports.
+I took over for Arnold Schwarzenegger as head of the president's council, along with Florence Griffith Chainer, a joiner, the president's council on physical fitness and sports.

 So I've known him since 83.
 I was one of his earliest supporters.

-And quite frankly, the council is a very highly regarded, highly sought-after position in administration because you could actually spend some time with the president.
+And quite frankly, the council is a very highly regarded, highly sought-after position in an administration because you could actually spend some time with the president.
 You go running with him.

-And this is Triple H, the wrestler.
+This is Triple H, the wrestler.

 And you're sort of like searching around.
 Did you want to be an ambassador at one point?
 Like,

 how does that work?
-You get to figure out, like, hey, if I could be appointed to some cool country, is that something that you were interested in?
+You get to figure out like, hey, if I could be appointed to some cool country, is that something that you were interested in?

 that would have been full-time in the government.
 The president's council wasn't full-time.